ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 $$C(m) = \frac{1}{2}\sum_{i} \Vert y^{(i)} - \hat{y}^{(i)} \Vert^2  $$

-The following figure is a visualization of our current state.
+The following figure is a visualisation of our current state.
 The left side shows our current function and the error values $$ Error_A $$ and $$ Error_B $$.
 The right side shows how the error changes with respect to $$m$$.
 You can play around with it by moving the slider for $$m$$.
 I have added both cost functions so you can see the difference.

 <div>
 <iframe scrolling="no" src="https://www.geogebra.org/material/iframe/id/2373641/width/578/height/250/border/888888/rc/false/ai/false/sdz/true/smb/false/stb/false/stbh/true/ld/false/sri/true/at/auto" width="578px" height="250px" style="border:0px;"> </iframe>